NickDoucet/doucet-lab/research/index.md

   image="images/food.jpg"
   link="#food-systems"
   title="Nanobodies, therapeutics & food systems"
-  text="We engineer nanobodies and molecular inhibitors against key protein targets and apply spectroscopy and chemometrics to complex food matrices such as Québec maple syrup."
+  text="We engineer nanobodies and molecular inhibitors against key protein targets, and apply spectroscopy and chemometrics to complex food matrices such as Québec maple syrup."
 %}

 {% include section.html %}

 ---

-## <a id="structural-biochemistry"></a>Structural biochemistry & enzyme engineering
+## <a id="structural-biology"></a>Structural biology & enzyme engineering

 We study how conformational dynamics, molecular flexibility, and active-site architecture shape enzyme function.
 Our work integrates:

-- **NMR spectroscopy** (¹H–¹⁵N HSQC, relaxation dynamics, titration mapping)
+- **NMR spectroscopy** (multidimensional NMR, relaxation dynamics, titration mapping)
 - **X-ray crystallography** for high-resolution structural snapshots
 - **Molecular modeling and mutagenesis** to probe catalytic determinants

-We apply these approaches to biologically important enzymes, including ribonucleases, angiogenin, and carbohydrate-binding proteins such as galectins.
+We apply these approaches to biologically important enzymes, including ribonucleases and carbohydrate-binding proteins such as galectins.

 {% include section.html %}